Representation of Markov chains by random maps: existence and regularity conditions: Measures on bundles

-As a final step we need to construct a trivial bundle with a natural projection and show that the measures lift again.
-As it is well know, the tangent bundle $TN$ is a sub-bundle of the trivial bundle $F=N\times\mathbb{R}^{k}$ for some $k\ge n$ with a natural projection
+In fact, one can always construct via isometric embedings a trivial bundle with a natural projection, and show that the measures on the manifolds can be lifted to such a bundle.
+As it is well know, Nash embedding theorem implies that the tangent bundle $TN$ of a $n$-dimensional manifold $N$ is a sub-bundle of the trivial bundle $F = N \times \mathbb{R}^{k}$ for some $k \ge n$ with a natural projection

 which is a linear projection from $\mathbb{R}^{k}$ to $\mathbb{R}^{n}$ at each fibber at $p\in N$~\cite{Jos11}.